 Cloud vs On-Premise vs Hybrid: Make Your Strategic Choice

-An objective analysis based on recent research into trends, costs and data sovereignty in the Netherlands and Europe.
+An objective analysis based on recent research into trends, costs and data sovereignty in Europe.

 I want personal advice